chatswithjc/godisgood/content/en/docs/book/the-cross.md

 Paul summed it up well when he wrote: "I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me" (Galatians 2:20).

 ## Purpose of Suffering

+Did you know God suffers with you?
+Did you know God keeps a record of your tears?

+This is what the Bible says in Psalm 56:8, **"You keep track of all my sorrows.
+YOU HAVE COLLECTED ALL MY TEARS IN YOUR BOTTLE.
+YOU HAVE RECORDED EACH ONE IN YOUR BOOK."** Did you know that about God, Friend!

+It is not wrong to cry.
+It is human.
+I feel sorry for people who can not cry.
+God keeps a record of our tears, because tears represent pain, suffering, losses, rejection, disappointments, betrayal, anger and longings.

 **"Pain insists upon being attended to.
 God whispers to us in our pleasures, speaks in our consciences, but shouts in our pains.
 It is his megaphone to rouse a deaf world."** - C.S.
 Lewis